STAMP-project/camp/docs/pages/realize.md

 ---

-### File Selection
+### Resource Selection

-We can also select specific files from the template, depending on the value that CAMP set in the current configuration.
+We can also select specific files from the template, depending on the value that CAMP sets in the current configuration.
 Consider the following example:

 ```yaml